stoeps13/connections-doc/source/connectors/icec/cec-inst-upgrade602.md

 4. Verify that Deployment Manager is running and that the SOAP port that connects it to wasadmin is correct.
 By default the installer uses port 8879 to connect wsadmin to the deployment manager.
 This port may vary in some environments.

+    !!! note
-    **Note:** If your environment uses a different SOAP port, the installer will fail with the following error: **WASX7023E**: Error creating "SOAP" connection to host "HOST"; exception information: com.ibm.websphere.management.exception.ConnectorNotAvailableException: \[SOAPException: faultCode=SOAP-ENV:Client; msg=Unable to find a valid IP for host localhost\]
+    If your environment uses a different SOAP port, the installer will fail with the following error: **WASX7023E**: Error creating "SOAP" connection to host "HOST"; exception information: com.ibm.websphere.management.exception.ConnectorNotAvailableException: \[SOAPException: faultCode=SOAP-ENV:Client; msg=Unable to find a valid IP for host localhost\]

     .